haiszhu/axibie/README.md

 1. The Pozrikidis

-2. Guo, Hanliang, Hai Zhu, Ruowen Liu, Marc Bonnet, and Shravan Veerapaneni.
+2. Hanliang Guo, Hai Zhu, Ruowen Liu, Marc Bonnet, and Shravan Veerapaneni.
 2021.
 “Optimal Slip Velocities of Micro-Swimmers with Arbitrary Axisymmetric Shapes.” *Journal of Fluid Mechanics* 910.

-3. Hao, Sijia, Alex H Barnett, Per-Gunnar Martinsson, and P Young.
+3. Sijia Hao, Alex H Barnett, Per-Gunnar Martinsson, and P Young.
 2014.
 “High-Order Accurate Methods for Nyström Discretization of Integral Equations on Smooth Curves in the Plane.” *Advances in Computational Mathematics* 40 (1): 245–72.

-4. Helsing, Johan, and Anders Karlsson.
+4. Johan Helsing, and Anders Karlsson.
 2014.
 “An Explicit Kernel-Split Panel-Based Nyström Scheme for Integral Equations on Axially Symmetric Surfaces.” *Journal of Computational Physics* 272: 686–703.

-5. Veerapaneni, Shravan K, Denis Gueyffier, George Biros, and Denis Zorin.
+5. Shravan Veerapaneni, Denis Gueyffier, George Biros, and Denis Zorin.
 2009.
 “A Numerical Method for Simulating the Dynamics of 3d Axisymmetric Vesicles Suspended in Viscous Flows.” *Journal of Computational Physics* 228 (19): 7233–49.

-6. Wu, Bowei, Hai Zhu, Alex Barnett, and Shravan Veerapaneni.
+6. Bowei Wu, Hai Zhu, Alex Barnett, and Shravan Veerapaneni.
 2020.
 “Solution of Stokes Flow in Complex Nonsmooth 2d Geometries via a Linear-Scaling High-Order Adaptive Integral Equation Scheme.” *Journal of Computational Physics* 410: 109361.

+7. James Garritano, Yuval Kluger, Vladimir Rokhlin, Kirill Serkh.
+2022.
+"On the efficient evaluation of the azimuthal Fourier components of the Green's function for Helmholtz's equation in cylindrical coordinates." *Journal of Computational Physics* 471: 111585.

 ## To do list

-* (generic DLPn to go, 0th mode done) Implement high order Fourier modes to enable nonsymmetric potential and flow simulation
+* (need to debug DLPn) Implement high order Fourier modes to enable nonsymmetric potential and flow simulation
-* (do we need this, yes) Implement multiple partciles + possible interaction with confined geometry
+* (prototype done, need cleanup) Implement multiple partciles + possible interaction with confined geometry
 * (what is SLPnn, DLPnn?
 Azz in Dspecialquad for 2D?)
 Laplace case is a by-product, why not
-* (do we need this, yes) Accelerate via FMM?
+* (prototype done) Accelerate via FMM3D/PVFMM?
-* (later) Is complexification & kernel-split doable here? worth investigation...
-* (is LLM by itself capable to derive this?
-Not yet; With literature/kernel-split skills?
-Not yet; With 0th mode code/tex as reference, then derive generic?
-Still not yet; With step by step inline instruction & human involved debugging? yes... eww... so still useful at this point) exact split formula stay private for now
+* (need to learn) 3d flow visualization